BhagyaJyoti22006/ffwrapy/README.md

 - `output` Name for output splitted file
 - `ss`: Start time (string or seconds); Default : None (ie from beginning)
 - `to`: End time (string or seconds); Default : None (ie till ending)
-- `thumb`: Generate output.jpg after encoding; Default : False
+- `thumb`: Timestamp in "HH:MM:SS" format to generate output.jpg from the processed video at the given time; Default : None (ie no thumbnail generated)
 - `replace`: Overwrite output if exists; Default : False
 - `progress_callback`: Callback function to track progress; Args : (progress as a dict), (process object); Default : None
 - `callback_interval`: The interval (in seconds) between each callback; Default : 1